The main cast of Slayers

 (Japanese), Daniel Cronin (English; up to episode 10), Crispin Freeman

 (English; episode 18 onwards and in the Slayers Premium

 : he transformed Zelgadiss into a chimera, sorcerously fusing him with a stone golem and a low-level monster called a brau demon to become a mystically powerful, hyper-strong stone-skinned monster.
-Zel performed a Heel-Face Turn
+After following him for several years as a loyal servant, Zel ran into Lina, performed a Heel-Face Turn

 and has been trying to restore his human body ever since.
 He has the least interest in Lina's little group (to the point he eventually wandered away and was never seen again in the original novels), and usually tends to accidentally cross paths with them whilst searching for cures, often needing to be bribed into tagging along by appealing to his desire to be rendered human again.

 - Adaptation Dye-Job: In the novels and the Slayers Premium movie (which takes after the novels' character designs), Zelgadis' skin is a bluish-green color; in the anime, it is periwinkle blue.

 - Anti-Hero: Type IV.
 He doesn't really care about anything other than curing himself (and says so), and will do criminal things like raiding libraries and busting into tombs in search of magical lore, but he can do the heroic thing if properly motivated.

 - Berserk Mode: Only in the novels; he wasn't just serving Rezo there, but he was also his berserker.
 Rezo would make him do gruesome tasks by his own hand, and in the novels, Zelgadis clearly regrets doing them.
 He is this briefly in the anime, but not to the same extent that he was in the novels and, if he was, it's heavily implied that he never knew about it because Rezo was forcing him into doing it through mind control.